-Fast Forward to the present and I’ve seen over 100 dramas, counting many Japanese, a smattering of Taiwanese and a handful of Chinese and Thai.
+Fast Forward to the present and I’ve seen over 100 dramas, counting many Japanese, a smattering of Taiwanese, Chinese and Thai.
 It would probably be closer to 200 if I count how many dramas I started and stopped.
 But to be fair I don’t count those.

-If fans are interested in what LadyG likes to watch, here are my list pages for
+If fans are interested in what LadyG likes to watch, here are my Drama list pages for

 Don’t pay attention to my ratings, I’m too lazy to do that right now.
 But if it’s on the list, it means I took a big enough interest to watch the drama in full and most likely enjoyed it.

 I also watch many Korean and other Asian films, but the dramas suck me in the most.
 They are far different from American Television.
 I was at a huge loss in 2012.
 I had literally quit TV.
 I hated it.
 I just wasn’t interested in anything on TV anymore.
 I did find solace in watching classic shows from the 60s-90’s, but that was it.
 I was burned out from fan-fiction writing since 2006.
 For once I wanted someone to tell ME a story.
 To quote a Jennifer Lopez character…”I’ve had ENOUGH!!”